gacheson/cgmapper/README.md

 # cgmapper

 A fork of cgminer2rrd by vitaminmoo.
 This repo provides an easy-to-use tool for overclocking and recording hashrate output via the cgminer (or, preferably, sgminer) API, across one or more cards, and writing it to CSV files.
+Once it's done, it will automatically set the optimal clocks.
 It's been developed on Linux, and may or may not work on other platforms.

 ## Requirements